Archive-663/kodakFunsaver/Sony E/README.md

 - Available in: Canon EF, EF-S, FD, RF; Fuji X; Leica M; M42; Nikon F DX, F FX, Z; Sony E

 ### What you’ll need:
-- A few of M1.6 x 5mm machine screws (PETG) or
-- A few of M1.6 x 5mm self tapping screws (PETG or ABS)
 - Lens from a Kodak FunSaver (2015 and newer)
 - Viewfinder lenses from a Kodak FunSaver (2015 or newer) for